 This temple was almost destroyed in early 16th century by terrorist mughals and then rebuilt in the 17th century by Hindu king Nara Narayana of Cooch Bihar.

-Structure of Kamakhya Temple
+Kamakhya Temple History/Secrets

 The current temple has a beehive-like Shikhara with delightful sculptured panels and images of Shree Ganesh and other Hindu Devi and Devtas on the outside.